couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ### Selecting Compound Information by key or keys

-If you are generating a compound key within your view, for example when outputting a date split into individualy year, month, day elements, then the selection value must exactly match the format and size of your compound key.
+If you are generating a compound key within your view, for example when outputting a date split into individually year, month, day elements, then the selection value must exactly match the format and size of your compound key.
 The value of `key` or `keys` must exactly match the output key structure.